 And the two who did use their money?
-Well, they doubled their investment almost effortlessly.
+Well, they doubled their investment almost effortlessly, it seems.
+They took the master's treasure, used it, and it grew.
 The reality is that Word and Sacrament ministry - the simple act of sharing the Gospel and growing the Kingdom of God - it's really not that hard.

 We just have to try.
 We just have to do something with this gift that God has given us.
 And the profit will come.
 And even if it's somehow a bad investment.
-Even if our attempt is a complete and utter failure, we've still been more faithful to our master than those who would hide it under a rock.
+Even if our attempt is a complete and utter failure, we've still been more faithful to our master than those who would bury it in the ground.

 We have freedom in Christ.
-Freedom to succeed.
-Freedom to fail.
+Freedom to succeed... and freedom to fail.
 Christ takes up our yoke.
-Christ takes up our burden.
+He takes up our burden.
 He makes our work as His servants light and easy and free of all condemnation.
 He is not the hard man that the third servant describes.
 He is a wise and generous master.